Crum, Howard Herbarium, University of Michigan, Ann Arbor, Michigan.

 - Additional Reading

-A division that consists of some 23,000 species of small and relatively simple plants commonly known as mosses, granite mosses, peat mosses, liverworts and hornworts (see illustration).
-The bryophytes display a distinct alternation of sexual and asexual generations; the sexual gametophyte, with a haploid chromosome number, is the more diversified.
-The sporebearing, diploid sporophyte is reduced in size and structure, attached to the gametophyte and partially or almost completely dependent on it.
+A division that consists of small and relatively simple plants commonly known as mosses, peat mosses, granite mosses, liverworts, and hornworts.
+Members of the division Bryophyta are referred to as bryophytes (see illustration).
+These nonvascular land plants number about 20,000 species and include the commonly recognized mosses, liverworts, and hornworts.
+In general, bryophytes display a distinct alternation of sexual and asexual generations.
+The sexual gametophyte, with a haploid chromosome number, is the more diversified.
+The spore-bearing, diploid sporophyte is reduced in size and structure, attached to the gametophyte, and is partially or almost completely dependent on it.
+Some taxonomists include only mosses in the division Bryophyta, whereas the liverworts and hornworts are assigned respectively to separate divisions—Marchantiophyta (Hepaticophyta) and Anthocerotophyta.
+See also: Anthocerotopsida; Hepaticopsida; Plant; Plant taxonomy

 The content above is only an excerpt.